ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 {NOTE/}
 {PANEL/}

-{PANEL: Setting an analyzer for index-field}
+{PANEL: Setting analyzer for index-field}

 * To explicitly set an analyzer that will process/tokenize the content of a specific index-field,
   use the `Analyzers.Add()` method within the index definition for that field.